Boxfusion/shesha-docs/docs/guides/03-Storybook.md

 These two lines indicate to storybook that we want two Stories or Pages for the component, one being 'Basic' and the other being 'Advanced'

-Both of these stories use the component template
+Both of these stories use the component template which will display the component and the text within the Collapsible Panel.

 ``` shell
 const Template: Story<ICollapsiblePanelProps> = args => (